Isle of Bute: Economy

 Farming and tourism are the main industries on the island, along with fishing and forestry.
-Privately owned businesses include Port Bannatyne Marina and Boat Yard, the Ardmaleish Boatbuilding Company, Bute Fabrics Ltd, (an international weaver of contemporary woollen fabrics for upholstery and vertical applications.)
+Privately owned businesses include Port Bannatyne Marina and Boat Yard, the Ardmaleish Boatbuilding Company and Bute Fabrics Ltd (an international weaver of contemporary woollen fabrics for upholstery and vertical applications).

-In December 2015 Bute became home to about 100 Syrians making the island one of the largest recipients of these refugees in the UK relative to its population.
-Argyll and Bute council stated that the island was chosen as a suitable location because it had “available social housing” and is “closer to the central belt” for medical support.
-These newcomers have proven to the community that they mean business, by starting up highly successful shops, like Helmi's Patisserie, Rayan's (a takeaway), and the newest business, Syriana Pizza (a food van).
+In December 2015, Bute became home to about 100 Syrians, making the island one of the largest recipients of these refugees in the UK relative to its population.
+Argyll and Bute council stated that the island was chosen as a suitable location because it had "available social housing" and is "closer to the central belt" for medical support.
+These newcomers have started up highly successful shops.

-In 2019, The Buteman, the island's weekly newspaper, closed after 165 years due to a fall in readership.
+In 2019, The Buteman, the island's weekly newspaper, closed after 165 years, due to a fall in readership.
 This was replaced by the Isle of Bute News, run by the Dunoon Observer.